Locations / Date

 At the end of the course participants should be able to:

-• Explain the roles of different stakeholders at aerodrome for managing emergencies, for managing drone operations, based on the applicable regulatory and standardisation framework.
+• Explain the roles of different stakeholders for managing emergencies including but not limited to aerodromes and for managing drone operations, based on the applicable regulatory and standardisation framework

-• Appreciate the relationship between the aerodrome emergency response plan and the possible use of drones.
+• Appreciate the relationship between emergency response plans and the possible use of drones

-• Explain the role and the comptency requirements for the Fleet Manager (FM).
+• Explain the role and the competency requirements for the Fleet Manager (FM)

 Who should take this course